-On this page, you can read about the rules that apply if you want to trade with seed in Sweden and in the rest of the EU.
-There is also information about trading with countries outside the EU.
+Here you can read about the rules for trading with seed in Sweden and the rest of the EU.
+It also provides information on trade with non-EU countries.

-The rules apply to people and businesses that sell seed or store seed which later is intended to be sold or given away, “marketing”.
+The rules apply to persons and companies that sell seed or store seeds that are later to be sold or given away, so called marketing.
 If you import seed from other countries, you need to read what applies in this case as well.

-If you are professionally packaging or marketing seed from seed-bearing plants, you must notify your activities to the seed unit of the Swedish Board of Agriculture via e-mail.
+If you professionally package or market seed from seed-bearing plants, you must notify the seed unit of the Swedish Board of Agriculture via e-mail.

-If you are trading with seed for vegetables or ornamental plants, or other seeds, or seeds for which a plant passport is required, you must also register with the Swedish Board of Agriculture’s register of seed businesses.
+If you trade with seed for vegetables or ornamental plants, or other seeds, or seeds for which a plant passport is required, you must also register with the Swedish Board of Agriculture’s register of seed companies.

 If you are going to market seed potatoes, you must register and be approved by the Swedish Board of Agriculture’s seed unit.
-You register via e-mail.
-You must also register in the potato register using an e-service.
+You must also register in the potato register using an e-service, and you must also register with the Swedish Board of Agriculture’s register of seed companies.

-In order to be permitted to market seed for agricultural plants, the seed must be certified.
-In order to be permitted to sell seed for vegetables, the seed must meet the requirements for controlled standard seed according to decisions or certifications by the Swedish Board of Agriculture.
-There are also rules that apply to marketing seed for ornamental plants and for some fruit plants.
+In order to market seed of agricultural plants, the seed must be certified.
+In order to be able to sell vegetable seed, the seed must meet the requirements for controlled standard seed according to decisions or certifications by the Swedish Board of Agriculture.
+There are also rules that apply to marketing seed of ornamental plants and of some fruit plants.

-In order to be permitted to market seed for agricultural plants, the seed must be certified.
+In order to sell seed of agricultural plants, the seed must be certified.

 Species in Latin | Species in Swedish |